navxio/PRSense/README.md

 This keeps the review system transparent and infrastructure-friendly while remaining flexible in how it is deployed.

-PRSense is not a chat interface for code.
-It is a review system designed to augment human judgment — not replace it.

 ## Table of Contents

 - [Philosophy](#philosophy)